2025 will bring widespread changes for marketers and advertisers. Here are the marketing and data trends we’ll be watching this year.

 Retail media networks are changing the way businesses and shoppers interact with each other.
 The benefits of effective RMNs are:

-• For retailers: an extra revenue stream
+- For retailers: an extra revenue stream

-• For advertisers: access to retailers’ first-party data
+- For advertisers: access to retailers’ first-party data

-• For consumers: a personalized shopping experience
+- For consumers: a personalized shopping experience

 What we recommend:

-Retail media networks should seek scaled identity resolution capabilities and implement good data hygiene practices.
+Retail media networks should seek identity resolution services and implement good data hygiene practices.
 These services could help inform retailers which email addresses of their customers are their primary based on recency and frequency.
 These services can also help match individuals to their household addresses, making it easier for retailers to locate people wherever they are online—including CTV—without super high CPMs.

 The influence of cloud software is growing.